spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridges.md

+# Setting up a Mautrix Bridge (optional)

 # Setting up a Generic Mautrix Bridge (optional)

-The playbook can install and configure bridges with mautrix (Currently twitter, facebook, instagram, signal, hangouts, googlechat)
+The playbook can install and configure various [mautrix](https://github.com/mautrix) bridges (twitter, facebook, instagram, signal, hangouts, googlechat, etc.), as well as many other (non-mautrix) bridges.
+This is a common guide for configuring mautrix bridges.

-You can see each bridge features at https://github.com/mautrix/SERVICENAME/blob/master/ROADMAP.md
+You can see each bridge's features at in the `ROADMAP.md` file in its corresponding [mautrix](https://github.com/mautrix) repository.

-To enable a bridge add
+To enable a bridge add:

 ```yaml